Dym077/Numbers-game/README.md

 ![user name input](documentation/user_name_input.png)
 When inputting a name of choice, the feedback will tell the player to choose a calculation method.
 When the player clicks on one of these methods, the game will begin.
 The timer will start and a random math problem will be generated.
 ![game start](documentation/game_start.png)
 The user can submit the solution in the answer box, then click the submit button or hit "enter" and will get feedback from the game accordingly.
-If the user has submitted the correct answer, the feedback will read "You submitted the correct answer, Player" If the user should submit an incorrect answer, the feedback will then read for example "Your answer is 24, Player The correct answer should be 25".
+If the user has submitted the correct answer, the feedback will read "You submitted the correct answer, Player" If the user should submit an incorrect answer, the feedback will then read for example "Your answer is 24, Player.
+The correct answer should be 25".
 The feedback will be visible for three seconds and then the next question will be displayed.

 ### Instructions